Can I Sell My House for Cash: Colorado Cash Sale Guide

 As mentioned above, you can either choose to pay off your lease or loan and then sell the house normally or seek to transfer the loan or lease to the new home buyer.

 In the case of a transfer, you need to disclose in the listing that the house has financed solar panels and you are looking for a buyer who is open to taking up the lease or loan.
-Being forthcoming with the issue of the financed solar panels enables you to attract buyers like a cash home buyer who would be interested in the house as is.
+Being forthcoming with the issue of the financed solar panels enables you to attract a home buyer who could be interested in the house as is.

 If you are unsure how to present the listing, consult with your real estate agent.
 Emphasize the benefits of the panels in your listing to persuade potential buyers to take up the lease or loan.
 Involve your lender or energy company as early on in the sale process as possible.